ac3charland/ReadGeekScraper/README.md

 2. ### As ReadGeek has aged, it has become less stable.

 This makes me concerned that my reading data will not be safe there indefinitely.
-At the very least, the site closing down due to a lack of use seems like a real possibility.
+Among the more likely risks is the site closing down due to a lack of use.

 ## The Solution?